-- 7) Recommend that the Legislature and DCF continue to refine its outcome measure process to be more reflective of local service delivery and to provide effective review of program performance. - 8) Recommend that DCF continue developing procedures to link the costs of services to outcomes, including:

-- a.
-Refining linkages of various information systems (data integration), i.e., FLAIRS - b.
-Modifications to the contract processes and rule development to capture costs and outcomes - c.
-Development of an individual direct billing process, which will provide better oversight of service costs and outcomes.
+- 6) Recommend developing more meaningful performance measures that reflect program performance by the 2003 Legislative Session. - 7) Recommend that DCF continue developing procedures to link the costs of services to outcomes, including: - a.
+Refining linkages of various information systems (data integration), i.e., FLAIRS. - b.
+Modifications to the contract processes and rule development to capture costs and outcomes.